RayHightower/RayHightower.com/_posts/2013-11-11-os-x-and-rubymotion-finishing-up.markdown

 comments: true
 categories: [ OS X, RubyMotion ]
 ---
-{% imgcap right /images/show-package-contents.png %}
+{% include image.html img="/images/show-package-contents.png" caption="" %}

 There is something I neglected to cover in a previous blog post, [Building an OS X App With RubyMotion](/blog/2013/11/01/building-an-os-x-app-with-rubymotion/).
 Once you've written the OS X app, where do you find the executable, and how do you add it to the `Applications` folder on the Mac?

 Long-time Mac enthusiasts may already know how to do this.
 The information is included here for completeness.